 - Metadata - Run the Metadata report on the currently selected basket documents (max 500 files).

-The report includes URL links to:
+Included are URL links to:

 - Download each doc directly,

-- Add each doc to your basket.
+- Add each doc to your basket,

 The Signoff report provides details of all document distributions in the project and is exported in XLS format.